BarnacleLabs/RAGmatic/packages/ragmatic/README.md

 ## How does RAGmatic work?

 1. RAGmatic works by tracking changes to your chosen table via database triggers in a new PostgreSQL schema: `ragmatic_<tracker_name>`.
-2. Once the tracking is setup via `ragmatic.setup()`, you can continue to use your database as normal.
+2. Once the tracking is setup via `RAGmatic.create()`, you can continue to use your database as normal.
-3. Any changes to your table will be detected and processed by `ragmatic.Worker`-s.
+3. Any changes to your table will be detected and processed by RAGmatic's workers.
 Chunking and embedding generation is fully configurable and already de-duplicates data to avoid expensive and unnecessary re-embeddings.
 4. Processed embeddings are stored in the `ragmatic_<tracker_name>.chunks` table as pgvector's vector data type.
 You can search these vectors with pgvector's [`vector_similarity_ops`](https://github.com/pgvector/pgvector?tab=readme-ov-file#querying) functions in SQL and even join them with your existing tables to filter results.

 ## 🚀 Getting Started